alasca-association/tarook/docs/user/guide/quick-start/initialization.rst

          Follow the `Nix documentation <https://nixos.org/download.html#download-nix>`__ on how to install.

-      .. tab:: From Ubuntu repositories
+      .. tab:: From Debian/Ubuntu repositories

-         Nix can also be installed from the Ubuntu repositories.
+         Nix can also be installed from the Debian/Ubuntu repositories.
-         The following has been tested on an Ubuntu 24.04 LTS system:

          .. code:: console

             $ # Run installation for debian managed nix multi-user package
-            $ sudo apt update && sudo apt install nix-setup-systemd
+            $ sudo apt update && sudo apt install git nix-setup-systemd

             $ # Add current user to nix group
             $ sudo adduser $(whoami) nix-users